What is perinatal hospice?

 resources and journal articles are available; see the Resources for caregivers

 page on this website.
-One professional how-to resource is the Perinatal
+One professional how-to resource is the Blueprint for a Perinatal

-Palliative Care Toolkit from Gundersen Lutheran Medical Foundation.
-See also the new framework for perinatal palliative care published by the British Association of Perinatal Medicine and its accompanying report.
+Palliative Care Program Toolkit from Gundersen Health System's Resolve Through Sharing/Bereavement Services, which also has an annual training workshop.
+See also the framework for perinatal palliative care published by the British Association of Perinatal Medicine and its accompanying report.
 Some

 institutions have found it helpful to introduce the idea—or announce a new